Who we are

 - Dr Simon Duffield (Natural England)

-- Dr Matt Guy (Research assistant, UoS)
+- Dr Matt Guy (Forest Research)

-- Mark Ferryman (Forest Research)
+- Mark Ferryman (formerly Forest Research)

 - Dr Lauren Fuller (now at SEPA)